20 Best Beaches in Northland, New Zealand 2023

 Mangawhai Beach is a beautiful sandy beach located on the east coast of the North Island.
 It has become a pretty popular summer destination and it’s easy to see why.

-This beach is great for swimming, surfing, fishing or just relaxing in the sun.
+The beach is great for swimming, surfing, fishing or just relaxing in the sun.
 The beach has an estuary close by too which is perfect for kids to swim in if the surf is looking a little rough.

 There are some rock pools at the end of the beach to explore too.